Does TRT build muscle?

 In essence, yes, TRT doses definitely help to build muscle, even in older men who don’t resistance train.
 In these men, injections increased lean muscle size by 5.7% and strength by 10-13%.

-How to Build Muscle When on TRT
+How to build muscle on TRT

 Building muscle on TRT should follow the same principles as growing muscle naturally.